mahesh638/stable-diffusion-lm/README.md

 3) Run the model by running the command: `bash scripts/train.sh`

 4) After the model is run, a checkpoint folder with the model parameters are created to generate text.
 Run this command to generate text: `bash scripts/text_sample.sh ckpts/cc_news/ema_0.9999_025000.pt 2000 10`.
 Change the checkpoint to the generated checkpoint that you wish to visualize results for.

+This code is mainly built on top of https://github.com/madaan/minimal-text-diffusion